 Blood thinners are also powerful medications and need to be prescribed and taken appropriately.
 There are times when health care professionals make mistakes when it comes to blood thinner medications and this can lead to patient injury or even death.

-If you need a Camden blood thinner malpractice attorney, turn to the Weitz Firm today.
+If you need a Camden blood thinner malpractice attorney, turn to The Weitz Firm, LLC today.
 We will work to secure the compensation you deserve.

 Here are some common types and names you may be familiar with: